SpezzaAC/CST3115/Assignment 3/README.md

 - Google Maps SDK displaying a static map with predefined client locations
 - List of daily tasks (client name, address, and job description) with ability to mark as complete
 - SharedPreference to securely store login state

+## App's Structure
+Talk about the structure....

+## Team Member Contributions
+The overall team contribute was quite even.
+In particular,
+- Spencer:
+- Edward:
+- Tim:
+- Harryson: